SamBroner/ToDo/README.md

 npm start
 ```

 You can also run against FRS by creating a new tenant.
-Instructions are at aka.ms/fluidrelayservice.
 You'll pass in the following information to a .env file stored at the root.
 ```
 ID="Tenant ID"
 KEY="Tenant Key"